kyma-project/kyma/docs/application-connector/docs/046-cr-tokenfetch.md

 This table lists all the possible parameters of a given resource together with their descriptions:

 | Parameter   |      Mandatory      |  Description |
 |:----------:|:-------------:|:------|
 | **metadata.name** |    **YES**   | Specifies the name of the CR and the Remote Environment to request token for. |

 ## Additional information

-When you fetch an existing `TokenRequest` CR, the system adds the **status** section which describes the status of the request.
+When you fetch an existing TokenRequest CR, the system adds the **status** section which describes the status of the request and lists the configuration details.
 This table lists the fields of the **status** section.

 | Field   |  Description |
 |:----------:|:-------------:|